AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Tutorials/Modular-Development.md

         return builder;
     }

-    public static WebApplication UseXXXModServices(this WebApplication app)
-    {
-        return app;
 }
-}
 ```

 - `[DisplayName]`: author and package display name, separated with `::`, for example `Perigon::File Management`.
 - `[Description]`: describes the module.
 - `AddXXXMod`: registers module services.
-- `UseXXXModServices`: registers module middleware.
-Call it manually from the service when needed.

 > [!NOTE]
 > In most cases, `AddXXXMod` should only contain services specific to the module.